 - Drivers must wear an approved bicycle helmet or motorcycle helmet.

 - Drivers must follow the traffic safety rules that apply to a vehicle.

 To rent an ebike from Manitouebike, participants must first read and sign the:

-Our ebikes are meant for operation with the boundaries of the Village of Manitou Beach.
-All participants will be shown (via a map)
+Our ebikes are meant for operation within the boundaries of the Village of Manitou Beach.
+All participants will be shown the

-the recommended travel route.
-Our bikes are electric powered and were not designed for some of the steeper roads within Manitou
+recommended travel route.
+Our bikes are electric powered and are not designed for some of the steeper roads within Manitou

-Beach (they do not have the power of a gas powered engine) - therefore the recommended travel route is up and down the lake-
+Beach (they do not have the power of a gas powered engine) - therefore the recommended travel route is back and forth along the

 * Important: If you can ride a bicycle, you should be able to ride an electric scooter.
 If you cannot ride a bicycle, we cannot let